 If you have significant financial problems, you have approximately 88 hours each week, when you are not working or sleeping, to roll up your sleeves and pursue progress!
-Pick up overtime, extra shifts, work a little harder to earn extra commission, start your own business, work as an independent contractor, start a new side hustle, or launch your own blog.
+Pick up overtime, extra shifts, work a little harder to earn extra commission, start your own business, work as an independent contractor, start a new side hustle, or start your own blog with Bluehost.
 Even if you worked one additional hour Monday-Friday and five hours on Saturday or Sunday, your progress would be significantly boosted.

 Time is the great equalizer.
 It is an asset everyone possesses equally.

 My dad is a great example a Finance Superhero in this regard.
 He typically works 55+ hours per week.
 Similarly, Superhero Grandpa often worked 16+ hours per day in his younger years and even worked 8+ hour days on his side hustle in retirement.

 Grandpa was too busy making (and counting) money to whine or complain.

 As an added bonus, if you work additional hours for a short time period, you will not have time to spend money foolishly or put yourself into further debt.
 This is a worthwhile, temporary sacrifice.
 Yet people today are averse to hard work because we are conditioned, as I wrote earlier, to seek the path of least resistance.

 This is why Americans are in love with debt.
 Our society must learn to see hard work, in a sense, as a punishment for putting yourself into a situation to have to pay off debt.
 Yes, you should be a little masochistic for a while.
 It will be good for your progress.
 Too much comfort breeds contentment, and contentment is the enemy of progress.
 Every time you feel tired or just want to quit, you should relish the feeling and know that you are on the verge of winning.